osgeo-oceania/foss4g-2025/src/documents/community-day.md

 The trip can be varied depending on walking ability and weather conditions on the day.
 If too inclement, we will trek around the springs.

 **What to bring:**
 \- Make sure you wear layers that will give you comfort as the temperature up on top of the mountain is usually 10°C than in the Hobart CBD.
-Pack for wind, rain and sun!
+Pack for wind, rain and sun.
 \- Sturdy walking shoes
 \- Sunscreen
 \- Water